Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 While these techniques store weights in 4 or 8 bit, the computation still happens in 32-bit.

-The :class:`~lightning.fabric.plugins.precision.itrex.ITREXPrecision` automatically replaces the :class:`torch.nn.Linear` layers in your model with ``.
+The :class:`~lightning.fabric.plugins.precision.itrex.ITREXPrecision` automatically replaces the :class:`torch.nn.Linear` layers in your model with :class:`QuantizedLinearQBits` layer which is a custom module in ITREX.

 .. code-block:: python